TTp95/dopingFVM.jl/README.md

   </p>
 </div>

-Julia `dopingFVM` is a package that provides Finite Volume Method (FVM) tools set for numerically solving the Partial Diferential Equations Systems (PDEs) that describe the transport phenomenum.
-The scope of `dopingFVM`  that describe fluid mechanics, heat transfer, and any other phenomenum that could be described as a transport equation.
-This package.
+`dopingFVM` is a Julia package that provides Finite Volume Method (FVM) tools for numerically solving the Partial Differential Equations Systems (PDEs) that describe the transport phenomenon.
+The `dopingFVM` package uses structured grids with the FVM to numerically solve fluid mechanics, heat transfer, and any similar phenomenon described as a transport equation system.

 ---